indirect/andre.arko.net/_posts/2020-06-26-automatically-update-every-github-default-branch.md

 When I wrote about [how to change git and GitHub's default branches](/2020/06/06/changing-git-and-githubs-default-branch-name/), I was thinking entirely in terms of fixing the problem one repo at a time.
 The next day, GitHub announced they would be changing the default, so I thought my script wouldn't even be necessary, since surely GitHub would offer a bulk change tool as part of changing the default.

 Unfortunately, it's been 20 days, and GitHub not only hasn't shipped a tool to bulk-change default branches, it hasn't shipped the default branch name change at all.
 In the spirit of solving the problem as quickly as possible, here's a script that will change the default branch for every repository in a particular user or organization on GitHub.
+You'll need [hub](https://hub.github.com) installed.
+On macOS, that means running `brew install hub`, and then `hub api user` to trigger authentication.

 ```bash
 #!/bin/bash